UntitledModGame/UntitledModGame.github.io/blog/2023-10-28_parasitic_problems.md

 If you ever discover a systemic constraint that annoys you quite frequently, stop to question it.
 Is this really a constraint?
 Or is it a parasitic problem in disguise?

+A mock example:<br/>
-A mock example: It's a bit annoying having to load all these images every time I use them!
+It's a bit annoying having to load all these images every time I use them!
 Can image-loading be changed from a constraint, to a problem?<br/>
 Sure, here's a simple solution:
-> Load images automatically by walking the assets folder, keyed by file name.
-> Now we can reference a simple API, `getImage(filename)` or something, to obtain the image without needing to load it.
+> Walk the asset folder automatically, load the images
+> Create a `getImage(filename)` function that lazily allows image access

 # Solving parasitic-problems accidentally: